How long does it take to charge an electric car?

 This is because when they come to use the vehicle in the morning, it’s ready to go.
 If driven within its range, it won’t require plugging in until the evening.
 Conversely, a petrol or diesel car might require refuelling.
 This is always done outside the home, and takes much longer than simply plugging a connector into a socket.

 Public charging stations often work much quicker than the 3kW charging speeds at home.
-As of August 2018, there are over 17,500 public chargers in 6,093 locations, meaning finding one is easy.
+As of June 2019, there are nearly 24,000 public chargers in over 8,000 locations, meaning finding one is easy.

 Public charging stations can be divided into fast and rapid chargers.
 Fast chargers work anywhere between 7kW and 22kW, while rapid chargers work between 43kW and 50kW.
-Tesla’s Supercharger network works at 120kW, but this is solely reserved for Tesla owners.
+Tesla’s Supercharger network works at 120kW, with speeds of 250kW arriving in the next 12 months.
+However, this network is reserved for Tesla owners.

 There’s no difference between a home charging unit at 7kW or a public charging unit at 7kW, so using the same 40kWh Nissan Leaf, it would be fully recharged in 5.7 hours.